imperfectlink/KeyboardRenderKit/docs/source/board_custom.rst

 |

 The placeholders will need to be moved around to match the board's layout.
+You can set the increment amount to 1/8th unit by entering this number into the grid size.

 |